microbus-io/fabric/docs/dogma/topology.md

 <p>

 Pros:
-* It's simple
+* Simple enough to be manageable without Kubernetes
-* This topology can sustain the loss of any given hardware, NATS node or executable, including during a rolling deployment
+* Can sustain the loss of any given hardware, NATS node or executable, including during a rolling deployment
-* It can also scale to handle more traffic correlated to the replication factor N
+* Scales horizontally to handle more traffic correlated to the replication factor N

 Cons:
-* This topology is not geo-aware and it will incur higher latency if the hardware is deployed across AZs
+* Not geo-aware and will incur higher latency if the hardware is deployed across AZs
 * A change to even a single microservice requires redeployment of all microservices
+* All microservices share the same hardware configuration

-## Weighted Replication
+## Exceptional Outliers

-Service A requires more executables.
+Service A requires more executables because it handles more traffic.
+The bottleneck of a microservice is its connection to NATS.
+Service B requires more memory and is isolated into bigger hardware.

+## Individual Replication

+Each microservice in its own executable.
+Likely requires k8s.

+## Geo-Aware Failover

+NATS super cluster

 TODO